Here comes SEO – Search Engine Optimization- to the rescue!

 Knowing how to optimize content for search engines is essential, but often easier said than done.
 After all, mastering the art and science of SEO is no small feat.

 Nothing to worry about, though!
-You are about to learn the essentials of optimizing content.
+You are about to learn the essentials of optimizing content and SEO practices.

 At its most basic, SEO is about tinkering with your content to make it attractive to search engines.